LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 It's also worth to experiment with different layouts to find the one that produces the best results (see the ``layout/1`` option described below).

-Some output formats such as SVG support tooltips and URL links, which can be used for showing e.g. entity types, relation types, file paths, and for navigating to files and directories of files (libraries) or to API documentation.
-See the relevant diagram options below in order to take advantage of these features (see the discussion below on "linking diagrams").

-Sample helper scripts are provided for batch converting a directory of ``.dot`` files to ``.svg`` files:

-- ``lgt2svg.sh`` for POSIX systems
-- ``lgt2svg.ps1`` for Windows systems
-- ``lgt2svg.js`` and ``lgt2svg.bat`` for Windows systems (deprecated)

-The scripts assume that the Graphviz command-line executables are available from the system path (the default is the ``dot`` executable but the scripts accept a command-line option to select in alternative the ``circo``, ``fdp``, or ``neato`` executables).

 When generating diagrams for multiple libraries or directories, it's possible to split a diagram with several disconnected library or